 Separation anxiety is an all-too-real affliction for dogs.
 Anyone who has a dog with it can be sure of that.
 Some dogs simply get so attached to their own that they have an intense emotional reaction to being apart from them, even for short periods of time.

-Skip the overreactions
+Skip the Overreactions

 Dogs are very good at reading the emotions and the demeanor of their human owners.
 Often, they reflect it back at them.
 If an owner shows an air of aggression or nervousness when walking, the dog might react similarly.

-If your dog doesn’t have all that energy pent up, then they are less likely to react so physically when you come back from a trip out of the home.
+If your dog does not have all that energy pent up, then they are less likely to react so physically when you come back from a trip out of the home.
 You should always be aware of how much walking your dog needs, as shown at Wag Walking.

 It may not be a long-term solution but if you feel bad about leaving your dog behind, you can simply take them with you.
-If a leash wouldn’t be appropriate, then browse K9 Sport Sack to see if a carrier bag might work better.
+If a leash would not be appropriate, then browse K9 Sport Sack to see if a carrier bag might work better.

 The presence of a human voice calms them.
 However, silence can make them more edgy and worried.
 Crate training can help, as can leaving toys for them to chew on.
-If neither of them does the trick, however, then an audiobook might just the solution that you have been looking for.
+If neither of them does the trick, however, then an audiobook might just be the solution that you have been looking for.